 There are a lot of well-known, highly respected, and beloved people that, on the outside, seem to have it all.

 From historical figures like Abraham Lincoln and Winston Churchill to the more contemporary examples below, these celebrities and their stories prove that being successful ultimately does not matter when it comes to being happy.

 1. Jim Carrey

 Jim Carrey has been extremely successful with comedies that are still quoted to this day.
-His more serious endeavours have also received numerous accolades.
+His more serious endeavors have also received numerous accolades.

 Yet, he struggles with depression.
 He is unashamed to admit that he has to take antidepressants.
 It’s a good example of how success does not necessarily equal happiness.

 Kurt Cobain is still one of – if not the – biggest name in grunge music, even years after his passing.
 With Nirvana, he reached a level of success that only a handful of music bands ever get to reach.

 Yet, he suffered from depression up to the moment he committed suicide.

 In his case, the gap between success and happiness was surely widened by his drug use.
 Nonetheless, this is still a powerful example of how success doesn’t always equal happiness.